devbruce/yolov1-tf2/README.md

 For ease of implementation, i have not implemented exactly the same as paper.
 The things presented below are implemented differently from the paper.

-- Backbone network.
-(Used **Xception** instead of network mentioned in the paper.)
+- Backbone network(Used **Xception** instead of network mentioned in the paper.)

-- Learning rate schedule (Used `tf.keras.optimizers.schedules.ExponentialDecay`)
+- Learning rate schedule(Used `tf.keras.optimizers.schedules.ExponentialDecay`)

 - Data augmentations

 - Hyper parameters

-- And so on . . .
+- And so on ...

 <br><br>